Find out who we are.

-Linley is a senior law clerk with Pidgeon Law and she joined the Pidgeon Law Team in January 2015.
+Linley is a solicitor with Pidgeon Law and she joined the Pidgeon Law Team in January 2015.

 Linley has recently completed a Bachelor of Laws at Auckland University of Technology and has worked in the legal industry in some of the country’s largest law firms.
 Linley has a wide range of legal experience.
 She provides advice and assistance on a variety of matters including property and commercial acquisitions and transactions, subdivisions, unit titles and cross-leases, drafting and reviewing of commercial contracts, leasing, lending, financing, securities and mortgagee sales as well as assistance with estate planning and trusts.

 In her spare time, Linley enjoys spending time with family and friends, reading and travel.

 Jacinda is a solicitor with Pidgeon Law and she joined the Pidgeon Law Team in August 2013.
 Jacinda practices in the commercial and residential property law areas, together with leasing, banking and finance, company and estate and asset planning as well as debt collection and statutory demands.